 24 Mar 5 Practical Steps to Stop Arguing with Your Partner

-Minor disagreements are normal in healthy relationships.
+Arguments in relationships are normal.
 But when you get into a nasty fight with your better half, it’s easy to lose control.
 You’re overwhelmed by a whirlwind of emotions: fear, anger, sadness, regret.
 Often, both of you walk away hurt.
 Before you or your partner go head to head, take pause.
 Here are five ways to prevent a fight with your partner before it escalates.

 Step 1: Keep Your Anger in Check